-Share what you're doing or creating, as you raise funds for nonprofit you love.
+Share what you're doing or creating, as you raise funds for a nonprofit you love.

 Wherever you are, you can create nonprofit fundraising projects from anything you have a passion to accomplish.
 Your next art project, your next build, your next experiment or your next adventure.